 It was bloody brilliant.

-While most of the response was positive, there were people like—ahem—Rancic who was overwhelmed.
+While most of the response was positive, there were people like—ahem—Rancic who were overwhelmed.
 How dare a woman publicly talk about her menstrual cycle?!
 The miraculous thing that makes it possible for them to have children!
-Seriously though, you’d think the general public never received sex-ed in middle school by the shock this comment provoked.
+Seriously though, you'd think the general public never received sex-ed in middle school by the shock that this comment provoked.
 Guess what people?
-Women get periods, and it’s ok to talk about it.
+Women get periods, and it's ok to talk about it.

 Was the answer unexpected?
 Sure!
-But that doesn’t make it scandalous.
-A woman’s body is not a taboo, and we shouldn’t be treating it like it is.
-What we do and say in regards to our female body shouldn’t be making headlines for being a shock.
+But that doesn't make it scandalous.
+A woman's body is not a taboo, and we shouldn't be treating it like it is.
+What we do and say in regards to our female bodies shouldn't be making headlines for being a shock.
 We get periods.
 We have body hair.
 We have breasts.
 We have sex.
-Guys, this is all normal and it’s more than ok.
+Guys, this is all normal and it's more than ok.

 We shouldn't feel ashamed about it or the need to hide it.
 If we want to talk about it we should be able to, so thank you Amy Schumer for making this a talking topic, and hopefully through conversation we can normalize this ridiculous taboo.